awsdocs/aws-private-ca-user-guide/doc_source/PCARestoreCA.md

 1. Delete the private CA\.

    Run the [delete\-certificate\-authority](https://docs.aws.amazon.com/cli/latest/reference/acm-pca/delete-certificate-authority.html) command to delete the private CA\.
-If the private CA's status is `DISABLED` or `PENDING_CERTIFICATE`, you can set the `--permanent-deletion-time-in-days` parameter to specify the private CA's restoration period from 7 days to 30\.
+If the private CA's status is `DISABLED` or `PENDING_CERTIFICATE`, you can set the `--permanent-deletion-time-in-days` parameter to specify the private CA's restoration period from 7 \-30 days\.
 If you do not specify a restoration period, the default is 30 days\.
 If successful, this command sets the status of the private CA to `DELETED`\.
 **Note**
 To be restorable, the private CA's status at the time of deletion must be `DISABLED` or `PENDING_CERTIFICATE`\.